skyruler/Sketch-Context-MCP/README.md

 - **Connection Errors**: Make sure your server is running and the port is accessible
 - **Authentication Failures**: Verify your Sketch API key is correct
 - **File Parsing Issues**: Ensure your Sketch file is valid and not corrupted
+- **WebSocket Connection Failed**: Ensure the port is not blocked by a firewall

 ### Logs